 There, a feisty cracker “cow hunter,” as these pioneers were called, stays in character as he gives a tour of his campground and answers your question.
 He has a pot of coffee simmering on the open fire, a wagon outfitted with the necessities of the day and nearby, a herd of Cracker cattle– hardy looking creatures with big Texas-style long horns.
 They’re descendants of cattle first brought to Florida in the 1500s by the Spanish.
 They’re fun to observe for city folks, who rarely see cattle up close.

-Kayaking and canoeing at Lake Kissimmee State Park
+Lake Kissimmee State Park kayaking and canoeing

 For a pleasant short paddle, it’s easy to rent kayaks or canoes at the park and paddle along the shoreline of the large lake.
 Here’s information on boat rentals.